labordynamicsinstitute/computing4economists/documents/Syllabus-short.md

 Day 1
 -----
-* 9:00-10:30 Programming basics (Lars, Panle)
+* 9:00-10:30 Programming basics (Lars)
 	* Choosing an editor
 	* How to structure programs, texts, etc.
 	* A clean sequence of programs
-	* SSH, Linux, request an account on cluster
+	* NX, SSH, Linux, request an account on cluster
 	* Basic scripting

 * 10:30-11:30 putting it into practice